cloud-hypervisor/cloud-hypervisor/README.md

 Direct kernel boot to userspace should work with a rootfs from most distributions.

+Further details can be found in the [release documentation](docs/releases.md).

 ## Hot Plug

 Cloud Hypervisor supports hotplug of CPUs, passthrough devices (VFIO),